solana-labs/solana/docs/src/developing/programming-model/runtime.md

 ...
 ```

-Then the transaction
+Then any transaction:

 - Could execute 1,400,000 BPF instructions, if it did nothing else.
 - Cannot exceed 4k of stack usage.
 - Cannot exceed a BPF call depth of 64.
 - Cannot exceed 4 levels of cross-program invocations.

-Since the compute budget is consumed incrementally as the transaction executes,
+> **NOTE:** Since the compute budget is consumed incrementally as the transaction executes,
-the total budget consumption will be a combination of the various costs of the
+> the total budget consumption will be a combination of the various costs of the
-operations it performs.
+> operations it performs.

 At runtime a program may log how much of the compute budget remains.
 See
 [debugging](developing/on-chain-programs/debugging.md#monitoring-compute-budget-consumption)
 for more information.

+### Prioritization fees

 A transaction may set the maximum number of compute units it is allowed to
 consume and the compute unit price by including a `SetComputeUnitLimit` and a